I love cooking and love to show off our traditional Dutch homemade recipes.

 - salt and pepper, to your taste

-If you don't like curry powder then you leave it out or replace it with a smash of vinegar.
+If you don't like curry powder, then you can leave it out or replace it with a splash of vinegar.

 - Cook the potatoes for about 20 minutes.

 - Meanwhile, put the diced bacon in a dry pan and sauté until it's crisp but not too hard.

 - Boil 6 eggs hard, then shock them with cold water.
 Peel 4 of the eggs and cut them in small pieces.
 Take a tablespoon of bacon fat and stir the leek in it for about 5 minutes until it's a bit soft.
 Add the curry powder and take it off the stove.

 - Mash the potatoes and add some milk if necessary.
 Add salt and pepper to your taste.